steffenbrand/non-static-php-jwt/README.md

 ```

 ## Versioning
 The releases will match the release versions of [firebase/php-jwt](https://github.com/firebase/php-jwt) starting with ^5.0.
-The supported PHP versions will be ^7.1, since return types and type hinting are used.
+The supported PHP versions will be ^7.1, since return types and type hinting are used in this library.

 ## Usage
-Since it's just a wrapper for [firebase/php-jwt](https://github.com/firebase/php-jwt), the usage is almost the same, except the fact that you have to create an instance of `\SteffenBrand\NonStaticPhpJwt\Jwt` first.
+It's just a wrapper for [firebase/php-jwt](https://github.com/firebase/php-jwt), so the usage is almost the same, except the fact that you have to create an instance of `\SteffenBrand\NonStaticPhpJwt\Jwt` first.

 ### Encoding and decoding
 ```php